scando1993/thingsboard.github.io/docs/iot-gateway/opc-ua.md

 #### Mapping

-Mapping configuration setup rules of OPC-UA server monitoring and data conversion to ThingsBoard Key-Value format.
+Mapping configuration setup rules of OPC-UA server monitoring and data conversion to Pacificsoft Key-Value format.
 For example:

 ```json
 {